rutishh0/Blockchain-Ticket-App/README.md

 ---
 <div align="center">
-Made with ❤️ by Blockchain Ticket App Team
+Made with ❤️ by Group B
 </div>